 Emotional reactions are underpinned by the release of neuroransmitters in response to external stimuli.
 You do not have control over that.
 You cannot switch off emotional reactions anymore than you could ask your heart to stop pumping blood.

-Not only that, emotional reactions are also quicker than rational ones.
-It takes about 100 milliseconds for our brain to elicit this emotional reaction and approximately 600 milliseconds for our cortex to register this.
-By the time you decide that its not a 'good idea' to get angry, you have been unconsciously expressing this feeling for 500 milliseconds.
+Not only that, emotional reactions are quicker than rational ones.
+It takes about 100 milliseconds for our brain to elicit an emotional reaction and approximately 600 milliseconds for our cortex to register this.
+By the time you decide that its not a 'good idea' to get angry, it has been written all over your face for 500 milliseconds.
 And believe me, it has been registered by anybody looking - also unconsciously.
 Your emotional brain is faster than you.

 So to start things off, you weren't really leaving your emotions at the door to your office building.
 And that's great, because emotions are necessary.
 In fact, consciously choosing to share your emotion is a sign of emotional intelligence.
 We do this in our private life - with our friends or family, on social media.
-Most people at most times are pretty capable of regulating emotions without being frenzied so I think we can trust ourselves with this at work.
-And what are the benefits of sharing emotions at work - collaboration, creativity, inspiration, innovation, independent decision-making and engagement.
+And again, not only is it not bad, it is the glue that holds us together and brings many benefits to any workplace - collaboration, creativity, inspiration, innovation, independent decision-making and engagement.